jlorys/SQL-Server-sqls/README.md

 --Display estimated execution plan in SSMS to show union distinct sort

-execute sp_helptext SP_Name --showing procedure source code execute sp_depends SP_Name
+EXECUTE SP_HELPTEXT SP_Name --showing procedure source code EXECUTE SP_DEPENDS SP_Name
 --View the dependencies of the stored procedure.
 This system SP is very useful, especially if you want to check, --if there are any stored procedures that are referencing a table that you are abput to drop.
 --sp_depends can also be used with other database objects like table etc.